Kimola/kimola-cognitive-api-documentation/README.md

   |   POST           |	Creates resources                                           |
   |   PUT            |	Changes and/or replaces resources or collections            |
   |   DELETE         |	Deletes resources                                           |

+  Custom models are the name given to the user-created models that you access in the desktop models menu.
+  Pre-built models are the predefined models listed on the gallery page.

 ### 3.1.
 Getting Custom Model Predictions:

-  This endpoint provides the analysis results of a text block as a list of matching tags with their probabilities.
+This endpoint returns all matching results when the request is sent and it provides the analysis results of a text block as a list of matching tags with their probabilities.

 | Parameter       | Type     | Required?            | Place                        |       Definition                                       |
 | -------------   |----------|----------------------|------------------------------|--------------------------------------------------------|